cavo789/vscode_tips/080-tips/regex/readme.md

 From that list you wish to keep only lines with emails.

-The idea is to use a regex expression so we can match emails lines and use a negative search so not emails lines are selected:
+The idea is to use a regex expression so we can match email lines and use a negative search so not email lines are selected:

-To match emails lines (with the carriage return at the end), we'll use `.*email.*\n`.
+To match email lines (with the carriage return at the end), we'll use `.*email.*\n`.

 For the use case, we'll search for `.*email.*\n` and replace by nothing: emails lines will be removed in the entire file.